seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/readme.md

 ## Changelog:

+v1.0.2 November 23, 2021
+- New via.json to support customized keycodes in VIA
+- Enable Win/Cmd modifier for the rotary encoder

 v1.0.1 November 21, 2021
-- More functionalities with modifers for the rotary encoder.
+- More functionalities with modifers for the rotary encoder
 - RGB indicator for toggling mute or play/stop

 v1.0.0 November 18, 2021